Skip to main content

 Sue Lewis lived in the Florida Keys and Miami for many years, had her own real estate brokerage and still holds a Florida broker’s license.
 She also ran a catering business, which handled mainly corporate accounts, including Florida Power and Light.
 The business did events for up to 3,000 people.
 Sue most enjoyed her role as a radio talk show host in the Florida Keys.
 She is a past president of The Country Club of Sapphire Valley and is chair emeritus of The Village Green.

-Budd & Deana Litowitz
+Deana & Budd Litowitz

 Read About